dgeb/ember_data_example/README.md

     $ bundle exec rake db:migrate
     $ rails s

+## Test

+### Ember

+The [konacha](https://github.com/jfirebaugh/konacha) test framework is used for testing the Ember application.
+To invoke the tests from the command line, do a `bundle exec rake konacha:run`; To debug and run the tests in the browser, invoke `bundle exec rake konacha:serve` and navigate to [http://localhost:3500](http://localhost:3500).

 ## Contributions Welcome :)

 Please help improve this example by filing issues and pull requests!